mgard/epater/README.md

 *Test configuration* : Core i7 6800K, 64 GB RAM, Python 3.6

-## Missing ARMv4 Instructions

-These instructions are currently unsupported, but will be added in order to fully support ARMv4 architecture :

-* Single data swap (*SWP* and *SWPB*)
-* Multiply long instruction (*UMLAL*, *UMULL*, *SMULL*, and *SMLAL*)
-* Load and store half-word (*LDRH* and *STRH*)
-* Load and store sign extended (*LDRSB*, *STRSB*, *LDRSH*, *STRSH*)
-* Load and store with translation (*STRT*, *STRBT*, *LDRT*, and *LDRBT*), although they won't have any special effect in the context of the simulator

-All other ARMv4 instructions (mnemonic and bytecode) are supported, except for coprocessor instructions.

 ## Currently unsupported, but planned features

 These features are currently unsupported, but might be included in a future release.

-* Prefetch Abort, Data Abort, and Undefined instruction interrupts
+* Prefetch Abort, Data Abort, and Undefined instruction exceptions and CPU modes
 * Hardware interrupts, except for a timer interrupt, e.g. one cannot simulate a keyboard with this emulator
 * Interrupt integration with load multiple / store multiple instructions: these instructions are special because they may be interrupted in the middle of their execution (whereas all other instructions are atomic regarding the interrupt handling).
 Currently, LDM and STM are not interrupted.
-* Reverse-debugging

 ## Unsupported features

 These features are not of great use in a simulation context and/or for academic purposes.
 Also, a feature may be in this list if the implementation burden would be too high regarding the benefits it might bring.
-There is currently no plan to implement them, nor to merge a pull request doing that, except some special circumstances.
+There is currently no plan to implement them, nor to merge a pull request doing so, except some special circumstances.

 * Thumb mode
 * Jazelle mode
 * Accurate processor cycles simulation
 * Coprocessor instructions
 * Vectorized / Neon / SIMD instructions
-* Privileged mode
+* Privileged mode (STRT and LDRT are supported, but behave exactly the same as LDR and STR)

-## How to develop

-Once the repository is pulled, `.mo` files need to be generated from `.po` using this command (polib is required):

-    python utils/po2mo.py

-Thereafter, it is possible to launch a local version of the system using this command:

-    python mainweb.py DEBUG

-The system will then be available at http://127.0.0.1:8000/.

 ## License